brightmart/albert_zh/README.md

 2. Convert to TFLite format

-We are going to use the new and preview tf->tflite converter that's distributed with nightly Tensorflow build
+We are going to use the new experimental tf->tflite converter that's distributed with the Tensorflow nightly build.

     pip install tf-nightly